MilesBDyson/3D-Printed-T800-case-for-Beaglebone/README.md

 will need to use an IC chip like ULN2003 to lite the LED's for you, also mentioned in the documents for moving the User LED's to GPIO pins.

+<b>Update:</b> i decided to holow out the eyes with a dremel and printed a translusent red lens to cover the LED's in the eyes.

 ![T800](images/GOPR0341.JPG)
 ![T800](images/GOPR0349.JPG)